thoughtbot/kumade/README.md

 ## Does it support the Cedar stack?

 Yes.
-To indicate that a particular app is using Cedar, run with the -c flag:
+To indicate that a particular environment is using Cedar, configure environment stack on your git.
+Example:

-    bundle exec kumade bamboo -c
+    git config --add my-environment.stack "cedar"

 ## Sample Output